-- Involve disabled individuals for insight in making federally assisted programs accessible - Create the most integrated setting so that the disabled can participate fully in existing programs and activities without modification or adjustments - Avoid separate programs, activities or services for the disabled - Those disabled individuals with hearing or visual impairments may require non-traditional approaches so as to maintain adequate communication - Exercise flexibility and common sense in evaluating programs, activities and planning modifications - c.
-Age Discrimination Act of 1975 Prohibits the exclusion of any person on the basis of age from participation in any program, activity or receiving services or benefits provided by programs receiving federal financial assistance.
-The act permits use of some age distinction or establishes criteria for participation on the basis of age or in age-related terms.
+- Involve disabled individuals for insight in making federally assisted programs accessible. - Create the most integrated setting so that the disabled can participate fully in existing programs and activities without modification or adjustments. - Avoid separate programs, activities or services for the disabled - Those disabled individuals with hearing or visual impairments may require non-traditional approaches to maintain adequate communication. - Exercise flexibility and common sense in evaluating programs, activities and planning modifications. - c.
+Age Discrimination Act of 1975 Prohibits the exclusion of any person based on age from participation in any program, activity or receiving services or benefits provided by programs receiving federal financial assistance.
+The act permits the use of some age distinction or establish criteria for participation on the basis of age or in age-related terms.